Food Health Social Issues

 portobello mushroom strips on greens

 Portobello mushrooms are often substituted for traditional steak, and for good reason.
-They have a deep, umami flavor and a rich, satisfying texture.
+They have a deep, umami flavor and rich, satisfying texture.
 Pair portobellos with pineapple and onions and get ready for a burst of flavor.
 Bonus: Portobello mushrooms are a good source of selenium, potassium, and copper — key minerals for optimal health.

 Hooray for Amazing Mushrooms!